gcontarini/NewO-vault/README.md

-# New Order voting escrow (ve) vault system
+# New Order Voting Escrow (ve) Vault System

-The following contracts implement a ve-Token for the NewOrder DAO (NWO).
+The following contracts implement a ve-Token for the NewOrder.
-They were created to replace the old staking rewards contracts, currently being used by the DAO to distribute rewards to their token holders in favor of a system that rewards conviction.
+They were created to replace the old staking rewards contracts, currently being used by New Order to distribute rewards to their token holders in favor of a system that rewards conviction.
 <br><br>